How I set up my Moonlander23rd Dec 2020

 I love it since it makes window-positioning effortless!

 There isn’t a right or wrong answer to keyboard customization.
 What matters is it works for you.
 So go ahead and experiment with different key combinations until you find one that you’re comfortable with.

 I’m still working on my keyboard layouts.
 You can find the latest version here.

 By the way, we can also apply this experience to programming and to life as well.

-To programming: There are no right/wrong answers to choose languagues or framework or even coding styles.
+To programming: There are no right/wrong answers to choosing languages or frameworks or even coding styles.
 You are free to experiment with different styles to find one you love.

 To life: Again, there are no right/wrong answers to life.
 So why not go out and experiment with different things until you find a combination that you love?